Performance Breakdown

 Deep Cleaning Test

-To see how well the Shark ION P50 does at cleaning embedded dirt, I rubbed 100 grams of fine sand on mid pile carpet to see how much it can pick up.
+To assess the Shark ION P50’s ability to clean embedded dirt, I applied 100 grams of fine sand to the mid-pile carpet to determine how much it could pick up.

-Sand is one of the toughest to clean on carpets and is something that Consumer Reports used to test how well a vacuum picks up on this surface.
+Sand is one of the toughest materials to clean from carpets and is something that Consumer Reports uses to test how well a vacuum picks up on this surface.

 I tested it on the default carpet setting and in boost mode.
 Remember that you’ll have to continually press the boost button to use this setting, at least in the upright configuration.